What you are seeing on the website as a non-member is just a fraction of what there is. Here is what you could be seeing as a club member:

 As potential members discovered the existence of the FCA, requests for additional year coverage increased.
 The club first expanded to include 1966-67 Fairlanes and Comets, and later to include 1968-69 Fairlanes, Torinos, Comets, Cyclones, Montegos, Cobras, Spoilers, and Talladegas.
 In the late 1980s, interest accelerated in the 1970-71 Fairlanes and Torinos, including all other models based on the intermediate unibody chassis.
 Our final expansion was to include the framed-chassis intermediate Torinos of 1972-76.
 Again, we included all other cars based on the same chassis, which included Gran Torinos, Elites, and Mercury equivalents like Montegos, and in 1974-76, the XR-7 Cougars.
 After 1976 the Torino name disappeared, making it a convenient place to stop our coverage.

 The club does not include Fairlanes before 1962 as these cars were based on the full-sized Ford chassis.
 The Fairlane was then not a unique car, but only a trim series.
 The club supports just the intermediate-sized Fairlanes, all the Torinos, and their Mercury equivalents.

 FCA is a non-profit organization incorporated under the laws of the State of Tennessee.

-Welcome: If this club excites your interest in Fairlanes/Torinos, then we have achieved our goal.
-If you would like to join, just fill out the membership application and mail it in along with your dues (or join on this website), and start having fun with your car, reading about similar cars, and communicating with others who share your enthusiasm!
+Welcome: If you have an interest in Fairlanes/Torinos, and/or their Mercury cousins, then this is the place for you!
+Knowledge and help from fellow members is available, and we welcome you to share your experience as well.
+To join, just fill out the membership application and mail it in along with your dues, or fill out the New Member Signup form on this website for immediate membership activation.
+Then you may begin accessing the helpful information on our website, start having more fun with your car, reading about similar cars, and communicating with others who share your enthusiasm!